ryo-rm/ha-rs-btwattch2/README.md

 Home Assistant integration for [RATOC Systems RS-BTWATTCH2](https://www.ratocsystems.com/products/subpage/btwattch2.html) Bluetooth power monitor.

+⚠️ **Disclaimer** ⚠️

-⚠️ This integration is neither RATOC Systems official nor Home Assistant official. **Use at your own risk.** ⚠️
+- This integration is neither RATOC Systems official nor Home Assistant official. **Use at your own risk.**
+- Most of the code in this integration was generated with the assistance of AI tools.
+While efforts have been made to ensure functionality, thorough testing may not have been conducted on all platforms or configurations.

 ![HACS Badge](https://img.shields.io/badge/HACS-Custom-orange.svg)
 ## Supported Features